 Since $M$ is K\"{a}hler, $J$ is parallel.
 Write $W=L+i H$ with $L=\re W$ and $H=\im W$.
 Then the Cauchy-Riemann equation $(dW)^{0,1}=0$ comes down to

-i.e. the gradient $\nabla L$ is the Hamiltonian vector field of $H$.
+which says the gradient $\nabla L$ is the Hamiltonian vector field of $H$.

-A Landau-Ginzburg model $(M,W)$ is said to be \textit{Morse} if all critical points of $L$ are non-generate.
+A Landau-Ginzburg model $(M,W)$ is called \textit{Morse} if all critical points of $L$ are non-degenerate.
 We always assume $(M,W)$ is Morse in this section.
-Let $\Crit(L)$ be the set of critical points of $L$.
+Denote $\Crit(L)$ by the set of critical points of $L$.
 Taking the covariant derivative of $(\ref{CRequation})$ yields: